seveas/git-spindle/docs/github.rst

 If you are only interested in events of a specific type, you can filter for it, e.g. :option:`--type=push`.

+.. describe:: git hub config [--unset] <key> [<value>]

+Set, get or unset a configuration variable in :file:`~/.gitspindle`.
+Similar to :command:`git config`, but only single-level keys are allowed, and the section is hardcoded to be the current account.

 .. _`profile page`: https://github.com/settings/applications

 Interacting with repositories
 -----------------------------